MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft.md

 We use Microsoft’s online search data to find affinities and SoV for brands and interests across various demographic segments (defined by age, gender, or location).
 The online search volume for a brand or interest forms the basis for determining the affinity or SoV.
 However, each provides a different perspective to understanding your customers.

 - Affinity is a comparative across demographic segments.
-You can use this to identify those demographic segments that have the highest affinity, as compared to other segments, for a given brand or interest.
+You can use this information to identify demographic segments that have the highest affinity for a given brand or interest, compared to other segments.

-- SoV is a comparative across your selected brands or interests.
-You can use this to identify which brand or interest has the highest share-of-voice, as compared to other brands or interests you selected, for a given demographic segment.
+- Share of voice is a comparative across your selected brands or interests.
+You can use this information to identify which brand or interest has the highest share-of-voice for a given demographic segment, compared to other brands or interests you selected.

 ## Affinity level and score